abishekatp/stylers/README.md

     }
 }
 ```
-- In this case you should be place the ```button.css``` file inside the `src` directory of the project.
+- In this case you should place the ```button.css``` file inside the `src` directory of the project.

 ## How it works:

 - Both `style!` and `style_sheet!` macros generate a css file with the given name inside the `./target/stylers/css` directory.
-- For e.g. below code generates mystyle.css in `./target/stylers/css` directory and also generates one combined `./target/stylers/main.css` with all css files.
+- For e.g. below code generates `mystyle.css` in `./target/stylers/css` directory and also generates one combined `./target/stylers/main.css` with all css files.
 ```rust
 style!{"mystyle",
     h2 {